 Instructions

-1. Cook the Rice: Prepare your rice according to package instructions and set aside to keep warm, ensuring a fluffy base for the hibachi bowl.
+- Cook the Rice: Prepare your rice according to the package instructions and set it aside, keeping it warm for serving.

-2. Prepare the Japanese Steak Sauce: In a blender, combine toasted sesame seeds, chopped onion, garlic clove, soy sauce, water, rice vinegar, and mustard powder.
-Blend while slowly adding avocado oil to emulsify the sauce to a smooth, creamy consistency.
+- Prepare the Japanese Steak Sauce: In a blender, combine the toasted sesame seeds, chopped onion, garlic clove, soy sauce, water, rice vinegar, and mustard powder.
+Blend while slowly adding avocado oil to emulsify the sauce until smooth.

-3. Prep the Vegetables: Dice the onion and zucchini, and halve the mushrooms.
-Set these aside ready for cooking.
+- Prep the Vegetables: Dice the onion and zucchini, and halve the mushrooms.
+Set these aside for sautéing.

-4. Prep and Season Steak: Pat the strip steaks dry and cut into 2-inch cubes.
-Season generously with salt and pepper.
+- Prep and Season Steak: Pat the strip steak pieces dry with a paper towel, cut into 2-inch cubes, then season them evenly with salt and pepper.

-5. Sauté the Vegetables: Heat a pan with 1 tablespoon of avocado oil and sauté the diced onion, zucchini, mushrooms, and smashed garlic cloves until they reach a tender-crisp texture, about 6 minutes.
+- Sauté the Vegetables: Heat a pan over medium-high heat and add a portion of the avocado oil.
+Add the diced onion, zucchini, mushrooms, and smashed garlic cloves, sautéing until the vegetables are tender-crisp, about 6 minutes.

-6. Sear the Steak: In the same pan, add the remaining tablespoon of avocado oil and sear the steak cubes until browned on all sides, roughly 3 minutes per side, to lock in the juices and flavor.
+- Sear the Steak: In the same pan, add the remaining avocado oil if needed and sear the seasoned steak cubes until browned on all sides, approximately 3 minutes per side.

-7. Assemble the Bowls: Serve the steamed rice in bowls, topping with the sautéed vegetables and seared steak.
-Drizzle the prepared Japanese steak sauce over the top to finish.
+- Assemble the Bowls: Serve the steamed rice in bowls, top with the sautéed vegetables, seared steak, and drizzle with the Japanese steak sauce.
+Enjoy your homemade hibachi bowls!

 Notes

-• Leftover sauce can be stored in an airtight container in the refrigerator for up to 3 days.
+- The Japanese steak sauce can be made ahead and stored refrigerated for up to 3 days.